- Product Partners

 Other Ingredients: Gelatin, glycerin, purified water, sunflower oil and turmeric.

-Suggested Use: Take two (2) soft gels once or twice daily with meals.
+Suggested Use: Take two (2) soft gels once or twice daily with meals or as directed by your health care practitioner.

 A total of 818mg per serving (2 soft gels) of EPA and DHA, the omega-3 fatty acids recommended for consumption by medical scientists and authorities.